-To program CISCOM settings for a 24V system, multiply the 12V values by a factor of 2.
-To program for a 48V system, multiply the values by a factor of 4.
+To interpret CISCOM settings for a 24V system, multiply the given 12V values by a factor of 2.
+To interpret for a 48V system, multiply the given 12 V values by a factor of 4.

 CISCOM only allows for single level dimming.
 So, you can dim your light to, say, 50%, but you cannot dim it to another level after – it can only operate at 100% or an arbitrary dimming value.

 You can use CISCOM with a MXI-IR USB cable or with a CIS-CU.
-CISCOM needs one of these units to send information.
-These components are both available through Phocos distributors.
+You need one of these units to send information.
+These components are available through Phocos distributors.
 See our website for a list of distributors near you, or contact our Sales Department.

-How do I know if my CISCOM settings were successfully transmitted to the controller?
+- How do I know if my CISCOM or CIS-CU settings were successfully transmitted to the controller?

 The CIS controller family has a LED display that will show if it is communicating with the CIS-CU or MXI-IR.
-Two red LEDs will steadily be on, and CISCOM will notify you if the controller successfully saved the settings or not.
+Two red LEDs will light up in pairs with short interruptions, and CISCOM will notify you if the controller successfully saved the settings or not.

-Will my CISCOM settings be erased if the controller turns off, then is reconnected?
+- Will my CISCOM or CIS-CU settings be erased if the controller turns off, then is reconnected?

-CISCOM settings that are successfully transmitted to your controller will not be erased if the controller is disconnected from power.
-The microcontroller has non-volatile memory and does not require a constant source of power to retain information stored on it.
+CISCOM or CIS-CU settings that are successfully transmitted to your controller will not be erased if the controller is disconnected from power.
+The internal microcontroller has non-volatile memory and does not require a constant source of power to retain information stored on it.

 - My MXI-IR cable is not reading or sending the settings from the controller.
 What should I do?